hyperspy/hyperspy/doc/user_guide/tools.rst

 Indeed, for data analysis purposes, one may like to operate with an image stack as if it was a set of spectra or viceversa.
-One can easily switch between these two alternative ways of classifiying the dimensions of a three-dimensional dataset by :ref:`transforming between BaseSignal subclasses
+One can easily switch between these two alternative ways of classifying the dimensions of a three-dimensional dataset by :ref:`transforming between BaseSignal subclasses
 <transforming.signal>`.